auzanxp/newsblog/README.md

 1. clone this repo
 2. cd to repo
 4. Rename the .env.example file to .env
-5. Replace the YOUR_API_KEY placeholder in the .env file with your actual API key from OpenWeatherMap.
+5. Replace the YOUR_API_KEY placeholder in the .env file with your actual API key.
 6. npm run dev to development project
 7. npm install
 ```